comprobo25/comprobo25.github.io/in-class/day02.md

 * Find a partner for the Warmup Project and get started (there is an intermediate deliverable that we would like you to aim for by class 4).

+## Thinking about learning goals

+I'll go over the YOGA assignment and give you all a chance to think through some of your learning goals for this course.
+Once you've taken about 5 minutes to think on your own, get together with 3-4 people around you and share your initial thoughts about learning goals.

 ## Coding Exercises

 Sample solutions for these exercises can be found in the [class_activities_and_resources Github repo](https://github.com/comprobo23/class_activities_and_resources).
 If you'd like to organize your work under GitHub repo, we suggest you fork the repo ``class_activities_and_resources``.